Written by Dan Kayne, Founder of The O Shaped Lawyer, and Helen Lowe, Head of Legal Operations at easyJet.

 Impact on the profession

 The legal profession has been bombarded with change initiatives over the last decade; most of which have failed to make an impact, even in the short term.
 The O Shaped Lawyer is different in that it is customer led and designed to make a positive, lasting change across the legal ecosystem.
 There is an ever-growing community of General Counsel, Heads of Legal and Legal Operations Specialists to build the case for change around the O Shaped attributes.
 The significance of high-profile, influential General Counsel contributing to, and endorsing, the programme cannot be underestimated.
-As Dan Kayne, tells us ‘This continued support is essential for the O Shaped Lawyer to succeed.'

 Even with the widespread General Counsel support, the O Shaped attributes need to be applied in practice for them to land.
 The pioneering work that Helen did with easyJet bringing the O Shaped Lawyer to life is a trigger which they hope will transform the legal system in a sustainable way, forever.
 Embedding the O Shaped attributes as part of a process like this has made an immediate impact on the legal profession, not only with the firms who were successful in easyJet’s tender, but all the way through the legal ecosystem.